shym/ocaml-unikraft/README.md

 ```

 The `all` subdirectory is a bit more involved, in particular because it supports
-building for QEMU or Firecracker and to run the resulting unikernels and becausE
+building for QEMU or Firecracker and to run the resulting unikernels and because
 both QEMU and Firecracker require some configuration to run a unikernel.
 The
 OCaml code of those examples are all quite simple, though.